jupyterhub/repo2docker-action/README.md

     Setting this variable to any value will prevent your image from being tagged with `latest`, in additiona to the [GitHub commit SHA](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
 This is enabled by default.
 - `ADDITIONAL_TAG`:
     An optional string that specifies the name of an additional tag you would like to apply to the image.
 Images are already tagged with the relevant [GitHub commit SHA](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
-- `DEBUG`:
+- `NO_PUSH`:
-    Setting this variable to any value will turn debug mode on.
-When debug mode is on, images will not be pushed to a registry.
-Furthermore, verbose logging will be enabled.
+    Setting this variable to any value will prevent any images from being pushed to a registry.
+Furthermore, verbose logging will be enabled in this mode.
 This is disabled by default.

 ## Outputs

 - `IMAGE_SHA_NAME`
     The name of the docker image, which is tagged with the SHA.
-- `DEBUG_STATUS`:
+- `PUSH_STATUS`:
-    This will be `true` if debug mode was turned on or `false` otherwhise.
+    This is `false` if `NO_PUSH` is provided or `true` otherwhise.

 # Examples